spiwn/mc-chunker/README.md

 ### Features
 - Generate any amount of chunks
 - Generate chunks in the Overworld, Nether or the End
+- Limit the rate at which chunk are generated

 ### Usage
 Place the mc-chunker.jar in the directory of a Java Minecraft server (both jars must be in the directory).
 Start mc-chunker via a terminal/command line like: